Before telling a guy that you’re not interested in him you should know that not all people react the same to rejection.

 Once his romantic feelings are involved, it will be quite difficult for you two to be just friends.

-1. Start by not sending him mixed signals after the first date and let’s be firm
+~Avoid sending mixed signals after the first date and reject him politely

 If you are sure that you are not interested in him after the first date, make sure you tell him right away.